Small amplitude solitary waves in the Dirac-Maxwell system: The nonrelativistic limit: the Choquard equation

 \begin{lemma}[\cite{MR0471785,MR591299,MR2592284}] For all $\omega<0$ and $N\in\Z$, $N\ge 0$, the equation \eqref{choquard} admits solitary wave solutions

-with $\varphi\sb N(x,\omega)$ a spherically symmetric solution of \eqref{lambda-phi}.
-These solutions differ by the number $N$ of zeros (or nodes), of the profile functions $\varphi\sb N(x,\omega)$, considered as a function of $r=\abs{x}$.
-The profile function $\varphi_0$ with no zeros minimizes the value of the energy functional ${E}\sb{\mbox{ \it Choquard}}(\phi)$ amongst functions with fixed $L^2$ norm, and is the unique (up to translation) positive $H^1$ solution of \eqref{lambda-phi}; the corresponding solitary wave is known as the ground state. \end{lemma}
+with $\varphi_N(x,\omega)$ a spherically symmetric solution of \eqref{lambda-phi}.
+These solutions differ by the number $N$ of zeros (or nodes), of the profile functions $\varphi_N(x,\omega)$, considered as functions of $r=\abs{x}$.
+The profile function $\varphi_0$ with no zeros minimizes the value of the energy functional ${E}(\varphi)$ amongst functions with fixed $L^2$ norm, and is the unique (up to translation) positive $H^1$ solution of \eqref{lambda-phi}; the corresponding solitary wave is called the \emph{ground state}. \end{lemma}

-\begin{remark}Together with the heuristics in the previous section, this result suggests that for $\omega$ sufficiently close to $-m$ there might exist infinitely many families of solitary waves to the Dirac-Maxwell system, which differ by the number of nodes.
-As mentioned in \cite{MR1386737}, the variational methods used in that paper are hard to generalize to prove the existence of multiple solitary waves for each $\omega$ (such a multiplicity result is obtained in \cite{MR1386737} for the Dirac -- Klein-Gordon system). \end{remark}
+\begin{remark} Together with the heuristics in the previous section, the above result suggests that for $\omega$ sufficiently close to $-m$ there might exist infinitely many families of solitary waves to the Dirac--Maxwell system, which differ by the number of nodes of the \emph{positronic} component (two lower components of $\phi$). \end{remark}